Tender and succulent smoked pulled pork that falls off the bone. Select the right cut of meat, add some smoke and cook it low and slow.

-Great smoked pulled pork is one of those go to dishes that comes to mind when you think of great barbecue.
-Simply seasoned and smoked to perfection, pulled pork is a crowd pleaser.
-Read on to learn how to pick a roast, how to season it, how to smoke it, and how to make it tender and juicy.
+Smoked Pulled Pork is one of those go-to dishes that comes to mind when you think of great barbecue.
+It's a barbecue classic.
+Simply seasoned and smoked to perfection, pulled pork is a crowd-pleaser at any gathering.
+Read on to learn how to pick a roast, season it, smoke it, and make it tender and juicy smoked pulled pork that falls off the bone.

 Selecting a Roast